 “Put your hat on or you’ll catch a cold!”
 While this familiar cliché may not be scientifically accurate, there are clothes that can keep a child healthy.

 In our work around the world, we’ve found that health and clothing often go hand in hand.
 The right clothes can protect a child from illness and equip them to play and be active.
-Here are six key clothing items that can protect a child’s health.
+Here are five key clothing items that can protect a child’s health.

 1. A change of clothes